Sunak: I will not second guess military chiefs on Army cuts

 The Prime Minister was asked about plans to cut the size of the regular Army to around 73,000 soldiers.

-Rishi Sunak said he would not “second guess” military commanders on planned British Army cuts.
+Rishi Sunak has said he will not “second guess” military commanders on planned British Army cuts.

-The Prime Minister declined to say what size he thought the Army should be when asked about the plans at the London Defence Conference on Tuesday.
+The Prime Minister declined to say what size he thought the Army should be when asked about the plans at the London Defence Conference on Tuesday, and said it was up to senior officers to decide what they spent the defence budget on.

+But Labour’s shadow defence secretary John Healey told the same conference it was “perverse” to cut troop numbers at a time of rising insecurity and blamed Ben Wallace, the Defence Secretary, for failing to secure enough funding for more troops.

 Mr Sunak said: “The Army will have a total force capacity of 100,000, split between regulars and reserves.